-Instruction is offered by a talented and mature staff in water sports, horseback riding, creative and performing arts, fishing, nature, target sports, woodworking, tennis, sports, Red Cross swimming, waterskiing, windsurfing, wakeboarding and much more.
+Instruction is offered by a talented and mature staff in water sports, horseback riding, fishing, nature, target sports, woodworking, tennis, sports, Red Cross swimming, waterskiing, windsurfing, wakeboarding and much more.

 This camp must comply with regulations of the Massachusetts Department of Public Health and be licensed by the local board of health.
 (105 CMR 430.190)